flyingV805/ExpandableLinearLayout/README.md

     </kz.flyingv.expandablelinearlayout.ExpandableLinearLayout>

-Just specify a child position, which you want to expand in the layout by using _expanded:expandedPosition="0"_
+Then specify a child position, which you want to expand in the layout by using _expanded:expandedPosition="0"_